adrienduque/IQ_circuit_solver/README.md

 #### Important Note :

 I don't feel like these assets are rightfully representing this project, because I mostly focused on its **speed** and that is what I want to show.
 Thus I really recommend to run yourself the demo **(see : [next section](https://github.com/adrienduque/IQ_circuit_solver/edit/master/README.md#how-to-play-with-the-demo))**.
-Solving 1 level takes at most a few seconds on my mid range laptop.
+Solving 1 level takes at most a few seconds on my mid range laptop, to give you an idea.

 + @todo animated gif of the final version